 Search Strategy and Inclusion Criteria

 We searched PubMed, Scopus, and PsycINFO for systematic reviews (as of 04/05/2023) with meta-analysis of observational studies investigating the association between exposure to psychotropic medication in pregnancy and any adverse health outcome (in pregnant persons or foetuses).
 A librarian (RS) was involved in optimising the search strategy (eTable 3, supplementary material 1).
-The list of eligible psychotropic medications is listed in eTable 4 (supplementary material 1).
+Psychotropic medications among those in category N05, N06, N07 of the Anatomical Therapeutic Chemical (ATC) World Health Organization (WHO) database were included as listed in eTable 4 (supplementary material 1).
 The inclusion and exclusion criteria are available in the eMethods.

 Study Screening, Data Extraction and Quality Assessment